 You are not likely to find a criminal attorney more qualified in DWI defense.

 James Bates has represented clients in the courtroom for over 4 decades, and he has had extensive training and trial experience as a DWI defense attorney.
 He knows how to win a DWI case, and you want him on your side as your defense counsel.

 There are no criminal attorneys in Louisiana with more experience and training than James Bates.
 In fact, there are very few qualified DWI defense attorneys in the entire state of Louisiana.
 There are plenty of law firms with well-qualified attorneys in the area of general criminal defense, but they are sadly lacking when it comes to defending DWI charges.

-While Bates and McMillin may not be the cheapest criminal defense DUI law firm in the New Orleans area, rates are very reasonable and payment plans are available.
+While Bates and McMillin may not be the cheapest criminal defense DUI law firm, rates are very reasonable and payment plans are available.

 Don’t hire a law firm based on who is the cheapest.
 Weigh the costs of hiring a less-than-competent criminal attorney against the costs of winning your case by having a top-rated DWI attorney representing you.
 The penalties for DWI in Louisiana are too high to take chances with any criminal lawyer who doesn’t have a reputation for winning DWI cases.

 Offices in Slidell – Representing clients throughout the state of Louisiana

 James Bates travels throughout the state of Louisiana to represent clients in criminal DWI cases, particularly in the following parishes: Ascension, Bossier, Caddo, Calcasieu, E. Baton Rouge, Iberia, Lafayette, Livingston, Ouachita, Rapides, St. Landry, Tangipahoa